BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/LEGAL.md

 {:toc .large-only}

 **Effective Date:** March 11, 2022
-**Last Revised:** November 16, 2022 - updated contact email, and cleaned up several unnecessarily verbose phrasings.
+**Last Revised:** November 16, 2022 : Multiple updates including contact email change, cleaned up several overly verbose phrasings, added a PSA on Cloudflare, and added Mastodon under third parties.

 This is a personal website, and will be kept free of complicated rules if/where possible.
 Anything on this page applies only to websites.
 Questions or issues with regard to this site, its policies, and its upkeep may be addressed by email to [contact@FrankHelm.com](mailto:contact@FrankHelm.com).